Isilin/Filedepot/README.txt

    You will now need to create a sites/all/libraries folder if you don't already have the libraries module installed.
    PLEASE rename the files as noted below

+   Assuming your libraries folder exists at sites/all/libraries, create two directories below the sites/all/libraries folder:
+    - sites/all/libraries/html_encoder
+    - sites/all/libraries/jquery.blockui

-   The following javascript files then need to be retrieved and saved to the sites/all/libraries folder.
+   The following javascript files then need to be retrieved and saved to their respective folders under the sites/all/libraries folder.
-   > http://www.strictly-software.com/scripts/downloads/encoder.js  - SAVE FILE as: html_encoder.js
+   > http://www.strictly-software.com/scripts/downloads/encoder.js  - SAVE FILE as: html_encoder/html_encoder.js
-   > http://jquery.malsup.com/block/#download  - SAVE FILE as jquery.blockui.js
+   > http://jquery.malsup.com/block/#download  - SAVE FILE as jquery.blockui/jquery.blockui.js

 3) Check that your site has the Private file system path setup.
    Filedepot uses the private file system for it's file repository and is required.